8-bit Personal Computer / Game Console - Dismantled for reference and curiosity

-Released by Video Technology Ltd. (VTech) in 1981 the CreatiVision was sold in Australia, Europe and South Africa under the title 'Dick Smith Wizzard' sporting the name of the Australian entrepreneur, businessman, aviator, political activist and founder of Dick Smith Electronics - among other things.
-Dick Smith was awarded 'Australian of the Year' in 1986.
+Released by Video Technology Ltd. (VTech) in 1981, the CreatiVision was sold in Australia, Europe and South Africa under the title 'Dick Smith Wizzard'.
+It sported the name of the Australian entrepreneur, businessperson, aviator, political activist and founder of Dick Smith Electronics (among other things) Dick Smith; awarded 'Australian of the Year' in 1986.

-While the CreatiVision bears a strong resemblance to the Intellivision and Colecovision it's technically more comparable in function to the 'Videobrain Family Computer' and the 'AFP Imagination Machine', both of which were more a combination home computer and games console rather than just a games machine.
+While the CreatiVision bears a strong resemblance to the Intellivision and Colecovision, it's technically more comparable in function to the 'Videobrain Family Computer' and the 'AFP Imagination Machine'.
+Both are more a hybrid home computer and games console rather than largely just a games machine.

-The CreatiVision also seems to be a more 'high class' made unit over the Intellivision and Colecovision with more sturdy plastic used, screws threading into metal threads, not just the base plastic and numerous nice touches.
-It's a shame that it's physically such a boring looking block.
+The CreatiVision also seems to be a more 'high class' made unit over the Intellivision and Colecovision with more sturdy plastic, metal threads for the case screws and numerous premium touches.
+It's a shame it's physically such a boring looking block.

-The CreatiVision was also released under the titles the 'Dick Smith VZ 2000', 'Hanimex Rameses' and the 'FunVision Computer Video Games System', all of which were produced by VTech.
+The Dick Smith Wizzard was also released under the names, 'Dick Smith VZ 2000', 'Hanimex Rameses' and the 'FunVision Computer Video Games System'; all produced by VTech.

-With an 8-bit, 2MHz 6502 Rockwell processor and 1kB of RAM plus 16kB of video RAM the CreatiVision was surprisingly capable for a low end computer and could output at a resolution of 256 x 192 with 16 colours and support for up to 32 sprites.
-The system's onboard 1kB of RAM could be upgraded to 16kB (11kB usable) although very few of these upgrades were ever released and only in Australia.
+With an 8-bit, 2MHz 6502 Rockwell processor and 1kB of RAM plus 16kB of video RAM the CreatiVision is surprisingly capable for a low end computer.
+Graphically it can output at a resolution of 256 x 192, 16 colours with support for up to 32 sprites.
+The system's onboard 1kB of RAM can be upgraded to 16kB (11kB usable), although very few of these upgrades were ever released and only in Australia.

-As with the Intellivision and Colecovision the paddle-like joysticks were cabled to the base unit and incorporated joystick, action buttons and a membrane of additional buttons.
-But where the Intellivision and Colecovision had numeric keypads on the controllers, the CreatiVision's combined to make an almost usable QWERTY keyboard.
+As with the Intellivision and Colecovision the paddle-like joysticks are cabled to the base unit and incorporate joystick, action buttons and a membrane of additional buttons.
+Where the Intellivision and Colecovision controllers have duplicated numeric keypads, the CreatiVision's controllers combine when placed in the main unit to form an almost usable QWERTY keyboard.

-As with most membrane based keyboards, it's horrible to use for any prolonged period of time or for any serious coding so an add-on rubber 'Moving Key Keyboard' was released to address this.
-See other page on this site for details on the keyboard.
+As with most membrane based keyboards it's horrible to use for any prolonged period or for any serious coding.
+In response to this an add-on rubber 'Moving Key Keyboard' was released; see other page in this section for that hardware.

-For its day the CreatiVision produced some impressive graphics and three channel (plus one noise channel) sound and, while fairly unimpressive physically, should have a proud place in any avid collector's console pile.
+For its day the CreatiVision produced some impressive graphics, three channel (plus one noise channel) sound and while fairly unimpressive physically, it should have a proud place in any avid collector's console or micro computer pile.